athallaPtr/Final-Project-Group-7/README.md

 HOW THE PROGRAM WORKS

-The program allows the user to:\n
+The program allows the user to:
--Add a trip\n
+Add a trip
--View all recorded trips\n
+View all recorded trips
--See a summary of all trips\n
+See a summary of all trips
--Export the trip report to a text file\n
+Export the trip report to a text file
--Exit the program\n
+Exit the program

 1. Adding a Trip
 When the user chooses Add Trip, the program will ask: